andree41/andree41.github.io/README.md

 </div>

 <h1>
-  hey there
+  Hey there
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-About me:
+<h3>About me:</h3>
-I am a sophomore undergraduate student in Beijing Institute of Technology.
+<br>I am a sophomore undergraduate student in Beijing Institute of Technology.
 A Malaysian international student majoring in Computer Science and Technology.
 I am also a freelancer of strategy executive on event planning in Forest art lab.

 ### Markdown